 The key to our Employment Program is structure and support, each step of the way.
-Our Jobs and Training Room is equipped with six computers, with which guests can search for jobs, complete applications, and correspond with potential employers.
+Our dayroom is equipped with six computers, with which guests can search for jobs, complete applications, and correspond with potential employers.

 The process begins once an individual has worked closely with his or her Case Manager to develop a “90-day plan.”
 Now, the job seeker is ready to meet with the employment team to design a concrete, individualized approach.

 First, we set specific goals on the basis of the individual’s employment history, abilities, and aspirations.
 Real results depend on a realistic assessment of strengths and weaknesses.